DS-GitHub2022/GA-Projects/Project 3/README.md

-# Project 3 - Classification of Subreddits
+# Project 3 - Using Natural Language Processing (NLP) Modelling to come with a model to Predict people having PTSD over Anxiety

 Journal 1: ImportingData_Reddit